Asabeneh/30-Days-Of-Python/readme.md

  ```

  ## Data Types
- There are different data type in python programming.To identify the data type we use the *type* builtin function.
+ There are several data types in python.
+To identify the data type we use the *type* builtin function.
 I like you to focus understanding different data types very well.
 When it comes to programming it is all about data types.
 I introduced data types at the very beginning and it comes again, because every topic is related to data types.
 We will cover data types in more detail in their respective sections.
- In this section, we will see data types in detail.
 ## Checking Data types and Casting
 * Check Data types: To check the data type of a certain data type we use the *type*
     **Example:**